ooni/spec/backends/th-007-nwcth.md

 `endpoint` field is empty if, e.g., the domain inside `url` does not exist.

 The test helper guarantees that the first `URLMeasurement` is for `CtrlRequest.url`.
-Subsequent measurements derive from HTTP redirection or from testing HTTP3 endpoints.
+Subsequent measurements derive from HTTP redirection or from testing HTTP3 endpoints discovered parsing `Alt-Svc` headers.

 ### DNSMeasurement